kerinb/CS4400-Distributed-File-Server---Internet-Applcations/README.md

 either read, write, create file, verify if a file exists; locally or on a file server, and then exit the program.

 ### 2: File Server ###
-The file servers are implemented such that they store the files as a flat-file system, where the files are stored in the file server without any deeper directories used.
-The file server directories are named using the file servers *file_server_id*;
+The file server class is implemented such that it store the files as a flat-file system, where the files are stored in the file server without any deeper directories used.

-which is created when the file server first registers itself with the directory server, appended to 'Server';
+The file server directories are named using the file servers *file_server_id*; which is created when the file server first registers itself with the directory server, appended to 'Server';
 ie, 'Server0/', 'Server1/' etc. The file servers directory is created when the file server starts up, just after the file server has registered with the directory server; hence the *server_id* can be used to ID the file server.